-A patient’s history of change in a lesion is an important factor in amelanotic lesions and amelanotic melanoma should be considered in the differential diagnosis.
+A patient’s history of observing change in a lesion is an important diagnostic factor with amelanotic lesions and amelanotic melanoma should be considered in the differential diagnosis.

-Examination of the entire skin surface is also important, as sun damage and other pigmented lesions may provide clinical clues that a non/hypopigmented lesion may be an amelanotic melanoma
+Examination of the entire skin surface is also important, as sun damage and other pigmented lesions may provide clinical clues that a non-pigmented or hypopigmented lesion may be an amelanotic melanoma.

 Lesions that are suspicious of amelanotic melanoma should be excised with a 2–3 mm clinical margin and sent for pathological diagnosis (excision biopsy).

-Amelanotic melanoma can have varied histopathologic appearances.
+Amelanotic melanoma can have varied histopathological appearances.
 Amelanotic melanoma can masquerade as a number of non-melanocytic neoplasms .

-The pathologist’s report includes both a macroscopic and microscopic description of the excised lesion:
+The pathologist’s report features both a macroscopic and microscopic description of the excised lesion and includes:

 The Breslow thickness is reported for invasive melanomas.
 It is the vertical measurement in millimetres from the top of the granular layer (or base of superficial ulceration) to the deepest point of tumour involvement.
 The Breslow thickness is the single most important local prognostic factor in primary melanoma, as thicker melanomas are more likely to metastasise (spread) [8,9].